by Kacie Goff on 2019-07-24 3:04pm

 Once you get your license in the mail, you’re officially licensed by the State of Michigan.
 Congrats!

 Your Michigan contractor license isn’t a one-and-done thing.
-You need to take the appropriate steps to keep your license current.
+You need to take the appropriate steps to keep your license current by attending to your Michigan builders license renewal.

 If you got your license in 2008 or earlier or have been licensed for more than six years, you need to complete three hours of CE courses every three years: